Our research is editorially independent but we may earn a commission for purchases made through our links.

 Another cave worth visiting in this state park is Case Cave.
 This cave is exciting to explore because it involves rappelling, and you’ll need to descend about 30 feet down into the cave to get started.
 Local tour companies offer tours of the Cloudland Canyon State Park caves.
 Once you’re done rappelling, there are about three miles of cave to explore, as well as a cave lake.
 You can also stay at the Canyon Ridge Club & Resort in Rising Fawn or the General Bragg Inn in Chickamauga when you visit the Cloudland Canyons.

 Like several other caves on this list, Ellson’s Cave is located in Walker County.
 This is an enormous cave that has very deep vertical drops.
 It’s actually among the deepest caves in the U.S. and a popular one to visit.
 The cave drops are appropriately named “Fantastic” and “Incredible,” which they most certainly are!
 While this cave’s features are undoubtedly impressive, they are very challenging and should only be attempted by expert cavers.
-Chattanooga, Tennessee is only about an hour away from this region, and you can stay at The Chattanoogan or the DoubleTree by Hilton downtown to make a weekend getaway out of this trip.
+Top-rated attractions in Chattanooga, Tennessee are only about an hour away from this region, and you can stay at The Chattanoogan or the DoubleTree by Hilton downtown to make a weekend getaway out of this trip.

 Frick’s Cave is home to a huge bat population of endangered Gray Bats and the rare Tennessee Cave Salamander.
 It’s located on 33.8 acres of land in North Georgia in Walker County near Lookout Mountain.
 If you are professionally involved with caves, you can contact the SCCI to request a visit.
 Permits for access to the preserve can be requested online.
 The general public is discouraged from visiting due to the endangered species living inside.
 However, there is an appreciation day held each winter that allows members and their guests to tour the cave.
 This is a very rich spelean environment and a truly unique place if you have a chance to see it.